haxwell/quizki/README.md

 The frontend is written with JavaScript, HTML and CSS.

-The frontend & backend uses the Backbone.js v1.1.2 (an older version) to dynamically create the HTML/CSS with which the user interacts.
+The frontend & backend use the Backbone.js v1.1.2 (an older version) to dynamically create the HTML/CSS with which the user interacts.
 To understand backbone.js v1.1.2 access the documentation.
 Using GitHub, fork [Backbone.js](https://github.com/jashkenas/backbone/).
 Clone to your local computer, then git checkout 1.1.2 after which you can read the 1.1.2 documentation.

 ### Database